SkyeYXL/ecs/intl.en-US/API Reference/Instances/RunInstances.md

 -   default: The instance is not associated with the dedicated host.
 With the No Fees for Stopped Instances \(VPC-Connected\) feature enabled, when the instance is restarted after being stopped, it is automatically deployed to another dedicated host in the automatic deployment resource pool if the resources of original dedicated host are insufficient.
 -   host: The instance is associated with the dedicated host.
 With the No Fees for Stopped Instances \(VPC-Connected\) feature enabled, when the instance is restarted after being stopped, it still resides on the original dedicated host.
 If the resources of the original dedicated host are insufficient, the instance will fail to be restarted.

-Default value: default |
+Default value: default. |
 |Tenancy|String|No|default|Specifies whether to create the instance on a dedicated host.
 Valid values:

 -   default: creates the instance on a non-dedicated host.
 -   host: creates the instance on a dedicated host.
 If you do not specify the `DedicatedHostId` parameter, Alibaba Cloud automatically selects a dedicated host for the instance.

-Default value: default |
+Default value: default. |
 |StorageSetId|String|No|ss-bp67acfmxazb4p\*\*\*\*|The ID of the storage set. |
 |StorageSetPartitionNumber|Integer|No|2|The maximum number of partitions in a storage set.
 Valid values: greater than or equal to 2. |
 |CpuOptions.Core|Integer|No|2|The number of CPU cores.
 This parameter cannot be specified but only uses its default value. |